F.A.Q.’s

 Q : How much life insurance should an individual own?

 A : In certain circumstances, it may be advisable to purchase life insurance on children; generally, however, such purchases should not be made in lieu of purchasing appropriate amounts of life insurance on the family breadwinner(s).
 It is of utmost importance that the income earning capacity of the primary breadwinner be fully protected, if possible, through the purchase of the required amount of life insurance before contemplating the purchase of life insurance on children or on a non-wage earning spouse.
-In a dual-earning household, it is important to protect the income earning capacity of both spouses.
+In a dual-earning household, it is important to help protect the income earning capacity of both spouses.
 Life insurance on a non-wage earning spouse is often recommended for the purpose of paying for household services lost at this individual’s death.

 Q : What about purchasing life insurance on a spouse and on children?